 “It makes most sense that this major repair be done before the others,” Lafferty said in his letter.
 “We will have a much better idea of the timeframe for several other, larger repair projects that are needed in this area because of the derailment.”

 After CSX completes its repairs to the retaining wall, repaving will get underway on Main Street, starting with the repair of broken curbs, Lafferty said.
 That work will block some of the on-street parking in the Historic District.
 Lafferty said signage will be posted 72 hours before the work begins to give residents, business owners and visitors notice.

 At the bottom of the list of projects is perhaps the most-talked about.
 At an Aug.
-21 meeting, County Executive Ken Ulman announced a project to install parking meters on Main Street and Maryland Ave.
+21 meeting, County Executive Ken Ulman announced a project to and Maryland Ave.

 At the meeting, Diane Schwarzman, chief of the traffic engineering division said she hoped to begin installation of the smart meters this month however, the schedule may have to be delayed after the derailment and ensuing recovery.